What Happened to the NFL’s Manti Te’o, Victim of a Famous Catfishing Hoax?

 Manti Te’o put together an impressive college career in his four seasons at Notre Dame, where he was an award-winning linebacker who nearly walked away with the Heisman Trophy.
-By the time Te’o was ready to join the NFL, however, nearly no one was interested in talking about his football career once Te’o was on the verge of joining the NFL..
+However, almost no one talked about his football career once Te’o was on the verge of joining the NFL..

-Instead, the country became fascinated with how Te’o had been caught up in perhaps the most discussed catfishing hoax ever.
+Instead, the country took interest in how Te’o and perhaps the most discussed catfishing hoax ever.
 It was an embarrassing episode for the player, his family, and the school.

 Manti Te’o starred at Notre Dame on his way to the NFL